2019 Best Online Colleges for Teaching Degrees

 Besides online graduate courses for teachers, all accredited education degrees have student teaching requirements, which can account for up to 50 percent of the work in the program.
-This fieldwork places teaching students in real-world classrooms so that they can actually use the teaching techniques they learned in the degree program.
+This fieldwork places teaching students in real classrooms so that they can practice the teaching techniques they have learned in the degree program.
 Students typically complete several fieldwork experiences.
 In early practicums, student teachers observe experienced teachers and their instructional skills.
 In later practicums, student teachers actually instruct courses.
 Experienced teachers offer critiques and advice to student teachers on improving their teaching style.

-Admission requirements for either type of degree program vary by school.
-Though schools generally require applicants to have an undergraduate degree, teaching credentials, and GRE scores, some schools may additionally require applicants to have a master's degree.
-This affects the length of the doctoral degree program.
-These programs can require between 50 to 90 credit hours of study and take three to five years to complete.
+Admission requirements for online doctoral programs in teaching vary by school.
+Most schools require applicants to have an undergraduate degree, teaching credentials, and GRE scores; some schools may also require applicants to have a master's degree.
+The length of teaching doctoral degree programs can also vary significantly.
+Online teaching PhD and EdD programs can require between 50 to 90 credit hours of study and take three to five years to complete.

-Whichever degree option you choose, as a doctoral degree student in education, you can expect to take courses in such subjects as literacy education, instructional styles, and research methodology.
+Whether you choose to pursue a PhD in teaching or an EdD, as a doctoral degree student in education you can expect to take courses in subjects like literacy education, instructional styles, and research methodology.
 Students in PhD programs might also take coursework in statistics.
 As part of a doctoral program, you will initiate research projects and complete a paper known as a dissertation on a topic of interest.
 EdD students might also find that their online schools will place them in a fellowship at a traditional university in order to put their research into practice.

 Students who complete PhD programs in teaching are likely to pursue careers at colleges and universities, where they can educate future teachers and find resources to further their research.
 EdD graduates often find their path in elementary and secondary school administration, where they can directly influence an educational setting.

-The graduate teaching certificate is generally used to fulfill the state requirements to sit for the teacher licensing exam necessary to become a certified educator.
-Postbaccalaureate teacher certification is designed to train future teachers in the education theory, curriculum design, and instructional skills to teach in K-12 settings.
-Successful graduates can enter K-12 teaching roles in both public and private schools.
+Students may choose to pursue an online graduate teaching certificate to fulfill the state requirements to sit for the teacher licensing exam.
+Postbaccalaureate teacher certification is designed to train future teachers in educational theory, curriculum design, and instructional skills to teach in K-12 settings.
+Successful graduates may enter K-12 teaching roles in both public and private schools.

 Postbaccalaureate teaching certificates are available through traditional and online coursework.
 Most programs are administered by the college's department of education.
 The following are the main requirements for admission: